OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 JAR continuing in response to NMF:
 The problem is not placing everything; that's not hard.
-The only purpose of the barrier (whose taxa are called 'divisions') is to prevent incorrect collapse of what ought to be polysemies.
+The only purpose of the barrier (whose taxa are called 'divisions') is to prevent incorrect collapse of what ought to be homonyms.
 If you have record A with name Mus bos, and record B with name Mus bos, then you generally want them to be unified if they're both chordates, but if one is a chordate and the other is a mollusc, you'd rather they not unify.

-It's hard to find real examples of species-level polysemies where one can be sure it's not an artifact or mistake, but one of them (from my polysemy list) is probably Porella capensis.
-I have about 180 at the species level, many of which look like mistakes (since sometimes two or three have the same genus name).
+It's hard to find real examples of species-level homonyms where one can be sure it's not an artifact or mistake, but one of them (from my homonym list) is probably Porella capensis.
+OTT has about 180 homonyms at the species level, many of which look like mistakes (since sometimes two or three have the same genus name).
 Most are plant/animal or plant/fungus or animal/fungus, but some cases, like Ctenella aurantia,